 We’ve been working at a development site recently where the client knew there might be abandoned underground storage tanks present, but had no idea where they might be.
 Using ground probing radar (GPR) we were able to accurately locate the tanks.
 We then drilled boreholes around the tanks and analysed soil samples in our in house UKAS accredited laboratory, to confirm that the tanks had not contaminated the surrounding ground.
 This integrated approach, using GPR to focus the subsequent intrusive investigation resulted in a considerable cost saving for our client as well as minimising disruption to the site.
 If you’d like to discuss your site investigation requirements with us please contact James Edley or Steven Partridge.

+It’s not often we have two of our rigs working on the same site together, but this week we needed to do just that.
+Our client had originally requested a plate bearing test to determine the bearing capacity of the underlying geology for a new extension to their mosque.
 We advised that a plate bearing tests was not the right test.
 Instead , using our Geoprobe DirectPush and Terrier percussive drill rigs, we were able to complete soil sampling, dynamic probing and SPTs in the chalk underlying the site.
 These data then allowed us calculate the ultimate bearing capacity for future foundation design.

 A recent project in Wales saw us drilling through Coal Measures.
 We encountered mudstone, ironstone, siltstone, sandstone, claystone and, of course, coal….all in a single day.
 This didn’t stop us achieving 100% core recovery and 20m+ coring a day, all with full gas monitoring.